secretGeek/today-i-learned-staging/sql_server/create-or-alter.md

-# create of alter for stored procedures and views etc
+# Create of alter for stored procedures and views etc

-it's better to `alter` a stored procedure than to `drop` it and re `create` it.
+It's better to `alter` a stored procedure than to `drop` it and re `create` it.

+(It's better because it doesn't drop any 'custom' grants you've applied.
+And it's less typing.)

-but here's something that's better again:
+But here's something that's better again:

 	create or alter procedure MySproc

-and: no need to test for existence before creating. no more:
+...because: no need to test for existence before creating

+No more:

 	if exists ( select *